Lessons from My First 10 Years of Life With MS

 I genuinely believe that everything I've been through with this miserable disease has, in some way, shape or form, helped shape me into a better person as well as lay the foundation for the next decade of my life.
 I mean, don't get me wrong, part of me feels totally ripped off; my twenties sucked compared to the lives of everyone I grew up with (at least how their lives appeared to be).
 From my perspective, while all my friends were having fun, living life, and getting ahead, I was often feeling miserable, dealing with medical stuff, and falling a step or two or five behind in the game of life.
 So I can't help but hope my thirties will, more or less, "make up" for my twenties; that I will finally be able to catch up and even get ahead for once.

-What I've learned after my 10 year battle with MS
+What I've learned 10 years after my MS diagnosis

 So what exactly have I learned after ten years of battling MS?
 Well, let's go over just a few of my main takeaways in no particular order.